tlimato/Quake-III-Fast-Inverse-Square/README.md

 # Fast Inverse Square Quake 3 Arena
 The concept for this project is both:

-a) Exploring the methodology and motivation for the development of an engenious algorithm for a 3D videogame
+a) Exploring the methodology and motivation for the development of an engenious algorithm from Quake 3 (1999) a 3D Shooter Video Game that came out before I was born that I think was really cool and have a nostalgic connection to as a I played it on my parents old computer as a kid.

 b) Analyzing the Speed ups gained through this method and the time complexity of it compared to traditional methods.
 Potentially, to expand on the limited nature of asymptotic analysis for algorithms that differ by constants.

+The following code is the fast inverse square root implementation from Quake III Arena including the exact original comments text taken from the original source code.
 # The Code

-The following code is the fast inverse square root implementation from Quake III Arena including the exact original comments text taken from the original source code.

 ```C
 float q_rsqrt(float number)